Faculty Leader - English

 Term 3: Poetry

-At GCSE, students gain 2 GCSEs in English, AQA GCSE English Language and AQA English Literature, most will also gain a GCSE in AQA Media Studies.
+At GCSE, students gain 2 GCSEs in English, AQA GCSE English Language and AQA English Literature, some may also choose Media Studies as one of their option choices.
 We begin preparing students for the GCSEs in Year 9 when students develop GCSE level skills across a range of fiction and non-fiction texts.